Gabriel Nadeau-Dubois: 2012 student protests

-Ever since the beginning of the 2012 Quebec student protests, Nadeau-Dubois was considered by the media as one of the leaders of the student movement, along with Léo Bureau-Blouin and Martine Desjardins (fr), if not the leader (although they were officially referred to as spokespersons).
+Ever since the beginning of the 2012 Quebec student protests, Nadeau-Dubois was considered by the media as one of the leaders of the student movement, along with Léo Bureau-Blouin and Martine Desjardins, if not the leader (although they were officially referred to as spokespersons).
 Indeed, the CLASSE is based on direct democracy; it does not have any leaders, but instead has spokespersons, of which Nadeau-Dubois was one along with Jeanne Reynolds.

 This personification of the movement led to several rumours, personal attacks and even five death threats a week, both on Twitter and by mail.
 He was consequently protected by three or four bodyguards at demonstrations.

 In June, he admitted that he was "psychologically tired" and announced that while he would request a renewal of his term as spokesperson at the CLASSE's congress, he would quit his position at the end of the strike, citing "both internal and external pressure".
 He qualified the media coverage of him as "ironic", since he was the least powerful of the three student association leaders, yet he was also the one who was watched the most by the media.

-As a result of the constant attacks on him, Nadeau-Dubois resigned from his role as CLASSE spokesman on August 9, 2012.
+As a result of the constant attacks on him, Nadeau-Dubois resigned from his role as CLASSE spokesman on 9 August 2012.
 In his resignation letter, published by Le Devoir, a left-leaning periodical, he expressed his opinion that the strike movement had raised deeper issues and "questioned corrupt institutions".
 However, he regretted the fact that Jean Charest was still Premier [of the province of Quebec], saying that his government was "the incarnation of corruption".